-Access for rail across the Airport Site and for one or more stations in the terminal precinct will be preserved.
 Planning assumes that the rail line could be predominantly underground through the Airport Site to avoid critical infrastructure and will be consistent with the aviation layout and staging of the airport development while optimising ease of access for passengers.

-The Australian Government is working with the NSW Government on the joint Scoping Study of Rail Needs for Western Sydney (Scoping Study).
-The Scoping Study will assess the economic, population and commercial drivers for different rail connections, travel speeds and service types in the region in order to define the preferred need, timing and service options for rail investment to service Western Sydney and the Airport.
-The Scoping Study will also assess what it would take for rail to be operational at the Airport when it opens or, if not, how soon afterwards.
+The Australian Government and the NSW Government commissioned a joint Scoping Study of Rail Needs for Western Sydney (Scoping Study).
+The Scoping Study assessed the economic, population and commercial drivers for different rail connections, travel speeds and service types in the region in order to define the preferred need, timing and service options for rail investment to service Western Sydney and the Airport.
+The Scoping Study Outcomes Report released in March 2018 assessed what it would take for rail to be operational at the Airport when it opens.